hughrun/pocketsnack/README.md

 The automation of `pocketsnack refresh` has _also_ been removed.
 This didn't really work very consistently, and was causing a lot of maintenance headaches.
 I'm looking at how to bring it back in a different way, but for now it's been removed.

-## Getting started
+## Getting started (tl;dr)

-1. make sure you have installed Python 3
+1. make sure you have installed Python version 3.x (preferably 3.7 or higher)
 2. download `pocketsnack` using git or the download link in [releases](releases)
-3. move into the top `pocketsnack` directory
+3. move into the top `pocketsnack` directory (i.e. `cd pocketsnack`)
 4. `pip3 install .` or if pip points to Python3, `pip install .`
-5. Edit `settings/settings.py`
+5. Add Pocket consumer key to `settings/settings.py`
+6. `pocketsnack --authorise`
+7. You are now ready to enjoy using pocketsnack

 ### Installing Python 3